Frequently Asked Questions – J.M.K. Innovation Prize

 Good question!
 Our review process recognizes “innovative” as unique or clever, while emphasizing context.
 For example, a program might be innovative in a rural setting, but not so in an urban one.
 Or it might be innovative because it’s bringing an established service or technology to a new target population.

-Because this is the fourth time we’ve run the J.M.K.
+Because this is the fifth time we’ve run the J.M.K.
 Innovation Prize, we’ve seen a lot of amazing ideas…many, many times.
 Be sure to clearly articulate what sets your idea apart from similar initiatives.

 Q: What does the Fund mean by “early-stage?”